tin-/LXI-Instruments-DataLogger/README.md

 ## Texas Instruments TMP117 temperature sensor

-This application also support read temperature data from high precision TI TMP 117 temperature sensor(up to 4 sensor on one I2C bus).
+This application also support read temperature data from high precision TI TMP117 temperature sensor(up to 4 sensor on one I2C bus).
 This feature tested only on Raspberry Pi Zero W and 3B+.

-For enable "repeated start" sequence of TPM117 on Raspberry Pi you need do follow steps:
+For enable "repeated start" sequence of TMP117 on Raspberry Pi you need do follow steps:

  1. Enable i2c support in raspi-config.
  2. Add line "i2c-bcm2708" into /etc/modules